rrana22/Traveling-Salesperson/README.md

 # Traveling-Salesperson

-A project done for CSCI 335
+A project done for CSCI 335 in 2016

 - The functions for the greedy algorithm are stored in 'GreedyTSP.cpp'
 - The functions for the nearest insertion algorithm are stored in 'NearestInsertion.cpp'